 You don't have to go through a traditional KYC exchange to buy bitcoin.
 You can use open source software to connect directly with other bitcoiners and buy/sell bitcoin for a variety of types of money and payment standards.
 Exchange global currencies through Paypal, bank transfer, wire, Zelle, money transfer, and other more niche methods simply by connecting on a p2p exchange.

 The main advantage of going p2p is that you can acquire bitcoin without things like uploading government ID or using facial recognition software.
-The main downsides as I see them is that you often pay a premium for direct exchange like this, and the amounts can be quite low if you're looking to stack hard.
-For the frequent small stacker who prefers private bitcoin usage though, this is definitely an option worth looking into.
+The main downsides as I see them is that you often pay a premium for direct exchange like this, and the amounts can be quite low if you’re looking to stack hard.

 Canada